jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) for the purposes of this section, has the powers conferred by section 132.
 (2) A dangerous goods enforcement officer may give such reasonable directions as are necessary in relation to the loading or unloading of a vehicle or rail vehicle or the packing or unpacking of any thing to ensure compliance with the rules or otherwise to ensure safety in relation to the transportation of dangerous goods.
 (3) Every dangerous goods enforcement officer exercising any of the powers conferred under this section must, at the time of exercising that power, and thereafter on request, produce—
-  (a) rvidence of that person's appointment as an enforcement officer; and (b) rEvidence of that person's identity.
+  (a) evidence of that person's appointment as an enforcement officer; and (b) evidence of that person's identity.
 (4) A dangerous goods enforcement officer may, if authorised (either generally or specifically) in writing for the purpose by the Agency or the Commissioner, take a person or animal onto the premises to assist the officer with an inspection, and a person assisting the officer has the powers conferred on a dangerous goods enforcement officer by this section.
 (5) Nothing in this section limits or affects the privilege against self incrimination.